HonkaDonka/SonoLux/JOURNAL.md

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/bdc7f562-1df6-461e-9acb-d270c1b5b686" />

-What the current PCB looks like:
+What the current PCB looks like (I know it looks like a nightmare):

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/51f7e6a9-9714-4082-9efa-723405ba0f8d" />

 I'm trying to keep the PCB at two layers, but its a little difficult routing the connections becase of the big capacitive touch pads I made on the front layer.
+I'm going to look into using an autorouter to get this done.

 **Time spent this session: 4 hours**